Graph the solution set of each system of inequalities or indicate that the system has no solution. {x2+y2>1x2+y2<16

 1

-Step 3: To find the solution set of the system, identify the region where both inequalities are true simultaneously.
-This means the points must lie outside the smaller circle (radius 3) and inside the larger circle (radius 5).
+To find the solution set of the system, look for points that satisfy both inequalities simultaneously.
+This means points must lie outside the smaller circle (radius 3) but inside the larger circle (radius 5).

-Step 4: Graphically, this solution set is the annular region (ring-shaped area) between the two circles, excluding the boundaries because the inequalities are strict (greater than and less than, not greater than or equal to or less than or equal to).
+Graphically, this solution set is the region between the two circles, excluding the boundaries since the inequalities are strict (greater than and less than, not greater than or equal to or less than or equal to).

 Verified video answer for a similar problem: